Launching your career with an ESS dual degree

 ESS dual-degree graduates will find opportunities in the private, public and nonprofit sectors.
 Private sector opportunities include environmental health and safety, product design, process engineering, engineering consulting firms, research and development labs and entrepreneurial startups.
-As an example of a targeted corporate opportunity see the General Electric Ecomagination Program.

 In the public sector, graduates will find opportunities in government agencies and laboratories such as the National Renewal Energy Lab, U.S. Environmental Protection Agency and U.S. Department of Energy as well as state departments of transportation and environmental quality.
 Other potential employers include nonprofit and non-governmental organizations (NGOs) such as The Environmental Defense Fund and the Union of Concerned Scientist.